marc136/elm.run/repl/README.md

 And if the user continues and enters a list of numbers, it should then fully run and display its content.

+## Behavior 2

+The input area is empty on start.

+When entering text, it will immediately try to evaluate the code.\
+Input should be debounced, and it should await compilation before starting a new one.\
+If a non-error result is reached, it will show
+1. the type definition above what the user entered
+2. the value below input area (maybe in more muted colors to indicate that it is not finished?)\
+I would also like to see partially applied functions there, `abc = List.map (\i -> i + 1)` should print

+TODO I would like to trim empty lines above and below, but not yet sure if that will work well.

+There is an option to hide type definitions.
+This might be useful for beginners.

 ## Technical Behavior

 ulm-repl.ts initializes the wasm compiler and downloads the core and json packages.